-If the computer has a standard $\underline{DVI}^{\blacktriangleright}$ or $\underline{DFP}^{\blacktriangleright}$ -compliant digital video card or video output port, use an optional digital video cable to connect the monitor port of the computer to the Computer 1 port at the rear of the projector.
+If the computer has a standard DVI or DFP -compliant digital video card or video output port, use an optional digital video cable or DVI analog cable to connect the monitor port of the computer to the Computer 1 port at the rear of the projector.
 The type of connection cable used will vary depending on the specifications for the computer's monitor port.

 - You may need to change the computer settings when switching the computer output to digital RGB.
-Refer to the Users Guide for the computer for details. - If you are connecting a computer with a mini D-Sub 15-pin output port to the projector at the same time, connect the computer with the mini D-Sub 15-pin output port to the Computer 2/Component Video port of the projector. - If more than one external component is connected to the projector, change the Comp1 Input setting in the Setting menu to Digital-RGB after making the connections.
+Refer to the documentation for the computer for details. - If you are connecting a computer with a mini D-Sub 15-pin output port to the projector at the same time, connect the computer with the mini D-Sub 15-pin output port to the Computer 2/Component Video port of the projector. - After making the connections, change the Compl Input setting in the Setting menu to Digital-RGB.
 (P.69)